 Website: Bird Restaurants

-Address: 81 Holloway Road, London N7 8LT and the other location is at 42-44 Kingsland Road, London E2 8DA (soon to open in Camden)
+Address: 81 Holloway Road, London N7 8LT and the other locations

 Near: Holloway branch is very close to Highbury and Islington tube station and Upper Street.
 Please note that on Arsenal match days the restaurant will be busy with football supporters